 However, all wartime occupations, and civilian undertakings, were linked to the war effort in this way.
 Even housewives were told they were fighting on the kitchen front.
 It is widely accepted that the lines between civilian and combatant were blurred during the war and it is commonly cited that between Dunkirk and D-Day more British civilians died than military men.
 However, as Lucy Noakes argues, most of these civilians were essentially passive victims.
 Indeed, despite the prominent wartime rhetoric of being ‘all in it together’ there still remained a definite division between combatants and non-combatants.
 The fire services were, although technically in passive non-combatant civil defence roles, active participants in warfare.
 Unlike their counterparts in more sedate civilian occupations men of the fire services behaved in ways which reinforced, rather than distanced them from, comparisons to the heroic ideal.
 For example, unlike the most famous of civil defence organisations, the Home Guard, the fire services were used in their wartime capacity and so transcended from fools to heroes.
 Spaces inhabited as well as actions undertaken are also central.
-While the ordinary civilian was encouraged to shelter during air raids the men of the fire services were duty-bound to head out in to a world of burning buildings and falling bombs.
+While the ordinary civilian was encouraged to shelter during air raids, the men of the fire services were duty-bound to head out in to a world of burning buildings and falling bombs.
 Representations of the fire services often centred on their bravery in such situations.
 For example, in both The Bells Go Down and Fires Were Started the firemen are shown rushing up stairs and ladders without any visible hesitancy to fight fires.
 This is emphasised in Fires Were Started as Humphrey Jennings included many shots of the firemen standing with determined and resolute expressions on their faces with fires raging all around them.
 This bravery was acknowledged at the time.
 In a review of Fires Were Started, The Times noted: ‘it is a night terror which does not terrorise those whose duty it is to be abroad in it.’
 Such a brave and heroic image was generally reserved for the armed services.
 Stories of the brave tales of those who risked life and limb to defend Britain were common at this time.
 Films, especially, which depicted the military often showed the men involved shrugging off the dangers which beset them.
 For example, in In Which We Serve (Noël Coward, 1942) Captain Kinross, played by Noël Coward, informs his men very calmly after they have been torpedoed that ‘we got him.
 I’m afraid he got us too… I’m afraid we’re going over.’
 Such emotional reticence, and fortitude in the face of danger, was common in depictions of the military in this period and served to underline the bravery of the military men despite the dangers which beset them.
 As such, the parallels in the portrayal of the fire services and the military hero are clear.

 The parallels between the fire services and the armed services were made equally explicit in other ways.
 In the 1943 Ealing comedy-drama The Bells Go Down, for example, the men of the fire service are largely depicted as the equals of those in the armed services.
 As depicted in the film, during the ‘phoney war’, the army would not accept recruits.
 In response two of the film’s central characters, Bob and Tommy, join the AFS as a legitimate alternative.
 During training the fire station chief informs the new recruits: